joeyglenn12/ryder-cup-2025/README.md

 ## 1. 📊 Statistical Score

-This score is based on a player's in-game statistics.
+This score is based on a player's in-game statistics for the 2025 season.
 Each stat was normalized using MinMaxScaler, then weighted according to its predictive importance.

 ### Metrics Used: